South Korea says North likely to test-launch missile

 The North has tested short-range Scud missiles.
 The longer-range Musudan and Nodong missiles are an unknown quantity.

-"If the missile was in defence of the homeland, I would certainly recommend that action (of intercepting it).
-And if it was defence of our allies, I would recommend that action," Locklear told a Senate hearing in Washington.
+"If the missile was in defense of the homeland, I would certainly recommend that action (of intercepting it).
+And if it was defense of our allies, I would recommend that action," Locklear told a Senate hearing in Washington.

 Pyongyang has threatened a nuclear strike on the United States - something it does not have the capacity to carry out - and "war" with "puppet" South Korea - threats that appear to be aimed at least in part at boosting internal support for Kim.